chawan/RepHelper/README.md

 ## Installation
-The easiest way to install this addon is via the Curse Client by either searching in the client, or via their website (LINK) If you want to manuall install this addon, extract the contents in this directory: PATH\World of Warcraft\Interface\AddOns\
+The easiest way to install this addon is via the Curse Client by either searching in the client, or via their website (LINK) If you want to manually install this addon, extract the contents in this directory: PATH\World of Warcraft\Interface\AddOns\

 ## Features
 This addon is made to help you reach Exalted with your factions by giving you calculated tips on how to obtain the rep most efficently.